Monitors - Troubleshooting a Blank Monitor (PC)

 - The computer may be in sleep mode.
 Wake it up by moving the mouse or pressing a key on the keyboard.

-- If that doesn't work and If there is an AV switcher on the desk, make sure it is set to “computer” (pushed in).
+- If that doesn't work and you are in a classroom on campus, if there is an AV switcher on the desk, make sure it is set to “computer” (pushed in).

 3. Make sure that the correct video input is selected.
 On Dell monitors, the power light will be green or blue.